ziglicis/maintenance-copilot/README.md

   two models both passed all eight rules on one engine and named different subsystems, which is why agreement is reported beside the groundedness rate.
 - **Quality is measured automatically only.** No human rubric, no LLM judge, so nothing scores whether an action is the right action.
+This is a certain next step done with a domain professional.
 - **Sensor descriptions in prose are unverified.** Paraphrase detection was tried and
   rejected: it flagged 8 of 45 constructions with 1 real error, and tightening the phrase boundary removed the true positive along with the false ones.